 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter and consumer unit are at the back door.
-There is an invertor in the store.
-The solar panels are understood to be connected to the mains electricity grid and are owned outright.
+The electric meter and consumer unit are in the ground floor hallway wall cupboard.
 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
-The kitchen has a stainless steel sink unit.
-In the roof void there is a plastic insulated cold water storage tank.
-The shower room has a modern three piece white suite.
+The kitchen has a one and a half bowl stainless steel sink unit.
+The shower room has a three piece white suite on modern lines.
+The utility room has a stainless steel sink unit.
+There is no cold water storage tank required for this system.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is by means of an electric 'Heatrae Sadia' boiler to radiators located in the main apartments linked by copper piping.
-The radiators have individual thermostatic controls and there is an insulated plastic feeder tank in the roof void.
-Hot water is heated by means of the electric boiler and an electric immersion heater.
-There is a copper insulated hot water storage tank in the kitchen cupboard.
+Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
+The majority of radiators have individual thermostatic controls with the main thermostat in the ground floor hallway.
+The system is operated by means of an external 'Worcester Greenstar Danesmoor' central heating boiler on the left hand gable.
+There is a programmer in the kitchen.
+There is a plastic oil storage tank in the left hand garden.
+Hot water is heated by means of the central heating system.
+There is a thermal store in the kitchen roof void.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be connected to a septic tank in the garden.
+Drainage is understood to be connected to a septic tank within the garden.